Andr3w0w3n/BNRQ/README.md

 You do not need the .spec file associated with the build for the executable to run.
 This is for anyone that would like to use the spec file to build.

-***Build0.1***: This is a very early version of the render queue.
-Its rendering capacity is limited and is as bare functional as you
-	can get.

-***Build0.2***: This is a more functional version of the render queue.
-The rendering is done by a built in script and is more controllable.
-	There are also more errors caught and more information displayed for the user.

 ## Use